 Then and Now: From Mules to Drones

-Throughout our 125th anniversary year, our Then and Now series share historical photos that connect to the work we still do today.
-Here, we look at two innovative water supply solutions in the 1920s and today.
+Throughout our 130th anniversary, our Then and Now series shares historical photos that connect to the work we still do today.
+Here, we look at two innovative water supply solutions a century apart.

 Then: A New Water Supply for Paris